emon-swe-sust/SuperTuxCart-analysis/README.md

 ### 3. Gameplay Data Collection Procedure

 All tracks were unlocked manually by modifying the Windows AppData STK configuration files.
 A single user played all sessions to maintain consistency in play style.
-Telemetry for each session is stored in player_log.csv.
+Telemetry for each session is stored in a csv file.
+A unique `game_id` was assigned to every race session, ensuring that all frames from the same race could be grouped.

 i.
 Number of tracks: 21
 ii.
 Difficulty levels: Novice, Intermediate, Expert, SuperTux (4 total)